BABIES AND MOTHERS ALIVE (BAMA) PROGRAM

 The infant mortality rate in Uganda is 27 (per 1000 births).
 Compare that to the infant mortality rate of the US, which is 6.
 Infants die within 28 days of life as a result of infections, birth asphyxia, birth injuries and complications of pre-maturity.

 Skilled providers at public, free health care facilities can prevent nearly all of these deaths with safe, low-tech interventions.
-The Babies and Mothers Alive (BAMA) Program is a vital partnership with the Ugandan Ministry of Health, the goal of which is to dramatically reduce maternal and newborn mortality and morbidity in the Rakai District of Uganda.
+The Babies and Mothers Alive (BAMA) Program is a vital partnership with the Ugandan Ministry of Health, the goal of which is to dramatically reduce maternal and newborn mortality and morbidity in the Rakai and Kyotera Districts of Uganda, an area where half a million people live.

 The video below, Why Did Mrs. X Die, tells the story of why our mothers, sisters, and daughters are dying and what we can do to avert this ongoing tragedy: